fantauzzi/CarND-Path-Planning-Project/README.md

 Member function `FSM_State::generateTrajectory()` samples randomly generated trajectories from the given boundary conditions and evaluate them with the cost function, in order to find the trajectory with the preferable acceleration and jerk throughout.
 ### Car does not have collisions.

-Member function `computeGoalBoundaryConditions()` of class `FollowCar` tries to keep a set distance from the preceding car, configured by parameter `safe_distance` in file `ConfigParams.cpp`.
-It does so by applying kinematic equations to the motion of the car, and to predict the motion of the preceding car.
+Member function `computeGoalBoundaryConditions()` of class `FollowCar` tries to keep a set distance from the preceding car, configured by parameter `safe_distance` in file `ConfigParams.h`.
+It does so by applying kinematic equations to the motion of the car, and to the prediction of the preceding car motion.

 In the same class, member function `getNextState()` verifies that there is enough space in an adjacent lane before switching state to CL, and therefore before initiating a lane change.
 To do so, it considers the closest car (if any) preceding and following on that lane, and predicting their positions at the beginning and end of the maneuver.